Scheduled Tasks

 script: echo 1

-This section provides detailed explanations of each part of the scheduled pipeline configuration.
+This section will explain in detail the format and meaning of each part of the scheduled pipeline configuration.

 main

-Same as regular pipelines, you can specify an existing branch name in the repository.
-This determines which code the scheduled pipeline will use when executing.
+Similar to regular pipelines, you can specify an existing branch in the repository.
+This indicates the code to be used when the scheduled task is executed.
 For example, if set to main

 of the main